UniversalDependencies/docs/_ga-feat/PrepForm.md

 ### `Cmpd` : compound preposition

 In Irish, a simple preposition can be combined with a noun to give a compound preposition.
-Nouns following compound prepositions are inflected in the genitive case.
+Nouns following compound prepositions are inflected in the genitive case (see [Case]()).

 A list of all compound prepositions is as follows: